ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+### Version 1.6.0
+- Added support of **Apollo3** boards.
+- Print library version in examples.

 ### Version 1.5.2
 - More examples using `areInterruptsActive()`.
 - Added support of **Arduino SAMD** boards.

 ### Version 1.5.1
-- Added support for STM32 cores of Arduino Board manager.
+- Added support for **STM32** cores of Arduino Board manager.
 Seen in the Arduino IDE as "Generic STM32F1 series" from STM32 Boards.
 - Inserted missing `Wire.begin()` in setup of `PCA9685_Expander` example.
 - In `isMovingAndCallYield()` yield() only called/needed for an ESP8266.
 - New function `areInterruptsActive()`, especially for ESP32.